-The Company has a stock incentive plan, which became effective May 18, 2006, and expires May 17, 2016 (the "2006 Plan").
+The 2006 Plan became effective May 18, 2006, and expires May 17, 2016.
 The 2006 Plan provides for the granting of equity awards to key employees, including officers and directors.
-The maximum number of shares for which equity awards may be granted under the 2006 Plan is 950,000.
+The maximum number of shares for which equity awards may be granted under the 2006 Plan is 1,950,000.
 Options under the 2006 Plan expire no later than ten years from the date of grant or when employment ceases, whichever comes first, and vest over periods determined by the Board of Directors.
-The average vesting period for options granted to employees under the 2006 Plan in the years ended December 31, 2011 and 2010, were nineteen months and eleven months, respectively.
 The exercise price of each option equals the quoted market price of the Company's stock on the date of grant.